 Table of Contents 1

 Introduction 3

 Plain Language 3

 Stop Health Care Fraud!
 3

+Discrimination is Against the Law 5

-Preventing medical mistakes 4
+Preventing medical mistakes 7

-FEHB Facts 7
+FEHB Facts

-No pre-existing condition limitation
+No pre-existing condition limitation 10

 Minimum essential coverage (MEC)

 Minimum value standard

 Where you can get information about enrolling in the FEHB Program

 Types of coverage available for you and your family

 Children's Equity Act

 When benefits and premiums start

-When you lose benefits

 When you retire

 When FEHB coverage ends

 Upon divorce

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

 Health Insurance Marketplace

 Section 1.
-How this Plan Works
+How this Plan Works.

-We have Open Access Benefits
+We have open Access benefits

-How we pay providers

-Your rights 13

-Your medical and claim records are confidential 13
+Your rights and responsibilities

-Service area 13

 Section 2.
-Changes for 2016 14
+How we change for 2017

 Section 3.
-How you get care 15
+How you get care

-Identification cards 15
+Identification cards

-Where you get covered care 15
+Where you get covered care

-Plan providers 15
+Plan providers

-Plan facilities 15
+Plan facilities

-Non-network providers and facilities 15
+Non-network providers and facilities

-What you must do to get covered care 16
+What you must do to get covered care

-Hospital care 16
+Hospital care

-If you are hospitalized when your enrollment begins 16
+If you are hospitalized when your enrollment begins

-You need prior Plan approval for certain services 16
+You need prior Plan approval for certain services

-Inpatient hospital admission 16
+Inpatient hospital admission

-Other services 16
+Other services

-How to request precertification for an admission or get prior authorization for Other services 17
+How to request precertification for an admission or get prior authorization for Other services

-Non-urgent care claims 18
+Non-urgent care claims

-Urgent care claims 18
+Urgent care claims

-Emergency inpatient admission 18
+Emergency inpatient admission

 Maternity Care

 If you disagree with our pre-service claim decision

-To reconsider a non-urgent claim 19
+To reconsider a non-urgent claim

+To reconsider an urgent care claim

+To file an appeal with OPM

+Section 4 Your costs for covered services.